Shashank0701-byte/product-review-scraper/ANALYSIS_README.md

 This directory contains a Python script that analyzes product review data and generates visualizations to provide insights on customer sentiment and product performance.

+## Enhanced Version Available

+An enhanced version with VADER sentiment analysis is also available:
+- `review_analysis_vader.py` - Enhanced analysis with VADER sentiment
+- `VADER_ANALYSIS_README.md` - Documentation for enhanced version

+An advanced version using Google Gemini API for AI-powered analysis is also available:
+- `gemini_review_analyzer.py` - AI-powered review analysis with Google Gemini
+- `GEMINI_ANALYSIS_README.md` - Documentation for Gemini analysis

+A comprehensive business intelligence report generator is also available:
+- `business_intelligence_report.py` - Complete PDF report combining all analyses
+- `BUSINESS_INTELLIGENCE_README.md` - Documentation for business intelligence reporting

 ## Features

 The analysis script performs the following: